-• Toxic positivity is the belief that people should maintain a positive mindset no matter how difficult a situation is.
+- Toxic positivity is the belief that people should maintain a positive mindset no matter how difficult a situation is.
+It becomes harmful when it dismisses real emotions or makes someone feel guilty for experiencing difficulties.

 When someone goes through a breakup or loses a job and hears, “Everything happens for a reason,” it may sound comforting on the surface.
 But this can actually be a form of toxic positivity.
-While often well-intentioned, these responses can dismiss a person’s pain and minimize their emotions.
-In situations like this, you might be wondering how to respond to this kind of toxic positivity.
+Even when well-intentioned, these kinds of responses can dismiss real pain and make someone feel like their emotions don’t matter.

-Toxic positivity has become more visible in recent years — especially with the influence of social media and popular phrases like “good vibes only.”
-While staying positive can be uplifting, always expecting people to be happy can make it seem like there’s no room for other emotions.
+Toxic positivity has become more common in recent years — especially with the influence of social media and popular phrases like “good vibes only.”
+Staying positive can be helpful, but expecting people to be happy all the time leaves little room for other emotions that are just as important.

 If this sounds familiar, you’re not alone.
 Being pressured to stay upbeat all the time can leave you feeling ignored, misunderstood, or even guilty for not being cheerful.
 Therapy can help you create space for your real emotions and feel truly heard.